dhbridge/curriculum/source/modules/2014-09-19-complex_requests.markdown

 ### What we learned

-- Reading API documentataion to understand the possible queries
+- Reading API documentation to understand the possible queries